Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Introduction

-One of the most widely used NN-based techniques is the Sequential Tempering (ST) procedure~\cite{mcnaughton2020boosting, ciarella2023machine}.
-In ST, a set of $M$ configurations is progressively cooled to lower temperatures.
+One of the most widely used NN-based techniques is the Global Annealing (GA) procedure~\cite{mcnaughton2020boosting, ciarella2023machine}, also called \textit{Sequential Tempering} in the literature~\cite{mcnaughton2020boosting}.
+In GA, a set of $M$ configurations is progressively cooled to lower temperatures.
 At each step, starting from $M$ equilibrated configurations, a new series of configurations is generated using a neural network at a slightly lower temperature.
-The new configurations are equilibrated at the lower temperature and the neural network is then retrained using the new equilibrated configurations, as the starting point for the next step.
-The original implementation of ST did not include the local steps and relied only on global moves (akin to an importance sampling) to equilibrate the newly generated configurations.
+The new configurations are equilibrated at the lower temperature, and the neural network is then retrained using the new equilibrated configurations as the starting point for the next step.
+Since the neural network produces entirely new configurations, the annealing procedure includes moves that can, in principle, update all the spins.
+Hence, the term \textit{global}, to distinguish the updates from the single-variable local updates used in algorithms such as the classical Metropolis Monte Carlo.
+The original implementation of GA did not include the local steps and relied only on global moves (akin to an importance sampling) to equilibrate the newly generated configurations.
 While this procedure is exact if the thermalization is carried out for long enough times, in practice the time taken to achieve equilibrium can be very long.

 The work of Gabrié \textit{et al.} \cite{gabrie2022adaptive} has highlighted the importance of alternating global, NN-assisted moves and standard local Monte Carlo moves.
 In \cite{gabrie2022adaptive}, the authors study the convergence properties of a NN-assisted Monte Carlo procedure to a target distribution $\rho^*$.
 They provide numerical examples and analytical computations highlighting the faster convergence to $\rho^*$ when local moves are alternated to the NN-based global ones.
-However, at variance with the standard ST procedure, in Ref.~\cite{gabrie2022adaptive} no annealing in temperature is performed.
-The additional empirical evidence presented in subsequent studies~\cite{hunt2024accelerating, mehdi2024enhanced} underscores the need for physical intuition and a clear theoretical framework, both of which remain elusive in the context of the ST procedure.
+However, at variance with the standard GA procedure, in Ref.~\cite{gabrie2022adaptive} no annealing in temperature is performed.
+The additional empirical evidence presented in subsequent studies~\cite{hunt2024accelerating, mehdi2024enhanced} underscores the need for physical intuition and a clear theoretical framework, both of which remain elusive in the context of the GA procedure.